StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 layout: post
 title: "How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning"
 short-summary: "A Bayesian inference framework for in-context learning in large language models."
-summary: "We provide a Bayesian inference framework for in-context learning in large language models like GPT-3 and some empirical evidence for it, including connections to how in-context learning can still work well despite randomizing the labels in few-shot examples."
+summary: "We provide a Bayesian inference framework for in-context learning in large language models like GPT-3 and show empirical evidence for our framework, including connections to how in-context learning can still work well despite randomizing the labels in few-shot examples."
 feature-img: "/assets/img/posts/2022-07-21-understanding-incontext/large_img.png"
 thumbnail: "/assets/img/posts/2022-07-21-understanding-incontext/thumbnail.png"
 author: <a href="https://cs.stanford.edu/~eix/">Sang Michael Xie</a> and <a href="https://shmsw25.github.io/">Sewon Min</a>